-Hibachi Cooking Grills offer a simple yet great solution for those who love the taste of charcoal grilled foods but don’t have enough space for a full-sized one or would like to take it on road trips.
+Hibachi Cooking Grills offer a simple yet great solution for those who love the taste of charcoal-grilled foods but don’t have enough space for a full-sized one or would like to take it on road trips.

 They have become very popular in recent years due to the advantages of using actual fire and their easy-to-carry size; transforming your meals into an experience.

 This will depend a lot on what better suits you and your specific situation.
-Briefly, these are the five best as of 2018:

 I did test a lot of them and I have to say I picked two favorites, just because their uses are so different.
-These are my absolute two choices of grills that you need to consider at this time:

 In this article, I’ll try to go in depth into all of these wonderful Hibachi grills to give you a general glance at which one best suits your needs or will make diving into Hibachi grilling easier for you.